 - My Apple ID Has Been Disabled.
 How Do I Restore My Apple ID?

 - Your Apple ID Has Been Locked for Security Reasons

 - How To Unlock Your Disabled Apple ID Today!

 If you weren’t able to fix the problems with your Apple ID, some users report success with restoring their iPads or other iDevices using iTunes Recovery Mode or with a DFU Mode Restore.
 These usually work if Find My iPad is already turned off.

 How-To Reset an iPad without an Apple ID using recovery mode via iTunes

 - Connect your iPad to a computer that has the latest version of iTunes installed (Windows or Mac.)
 It doesn’t have to be your computer–any computer with iTunes installed is fine

-- Hold the Home button and the side/sleep/power button at the same time.
+- If you own an iPad that still uses a Home button: Hold the Home button and the side/sleep/power button at the same time.
 Maintain holding these buttons until you see the iTunes logo and a USB cable icon on your iPad’s screen

-If you received an older model or used iPad or another iDevice, the previous owner should have erased its content and unlinked from iCloud and their Apple ID before handing it off to you or any third-party reseller.
+If you received an older iPad, or one that was owned by someone else originally, the previous owner should have erased its content and unlinked from iCloud and their Apple ID before handing it off to you or any third-party reseller.
 Although that’s what’s supposed to happen, it often does not.
 So what to do?